Stability-AI/StableSwarmUI/docs/Basic Usage.md

 - If all went well, you should have a nice picture of a cat in the center of your screen!

 If it didn't go well, ... well it's alpha software, hopefully there's an error message telling you what went wrong.
-If you can't figure it out, open an [issue here](https://github.com/Stability-AI/StableSwarmUI/issues) or ask on [discord](https://discord.gg/stablediffusion) in the `stableswarmui` channel.
+If you can't figure it out, open an [issue here](https://github.com/Stability-AI/StableSwarmUI/issues) or ask on [discord](https://discord.gg/q2y38cqjNw).

 ## Using The SDXL Refiner